Merism

+The Charge of the Light Brigade by Tennyson (painting above by Richard Caton Woodville) features a notable merism: "Cannon to right of them, / Cannon to left of them, / Cannon in front of them / Volleyed and thundered."
-Merism (merismus, μερισμός) is a rhetorical device (or figure of speech) in which a combination of two contrasting parts of the whole refer to the whole.

-For example, in order to say that someone "searched everywhere", one could use the merism "searched high and low".
-Another example is the sword-and-sandal movie genre, a loose term for a genre of movies made principally in Italy in the 1950s and 1960s set in classical antiquity.
+Merism (merismus, μερισμός) also known as merismus is a rhetorical device (or figure of speech) in which a combination of two contrasting parts of the whole refer to the whole.
+For example, in order to say that someone "searched everywhere," one could use the merism "searched high and low."

-Merisms are common in the Old Testament.
-For example, in Genesis 1:1, when God creates את השמים ואת הארץ (Modern pronunciation: et hashamaim ve-et haarets) "the heavens and the earth" (New Revised Standard Version), the two parts (heavens and earth) do not refer only to the heavens and the earth.
-Rather, they refer to the heavens, the earth and everything between them: God created the entire world, the whole universe.
-Other famous examples of Biblical merisms are Genesis 1:5 in which "evening" and "morning" refer to "one day" (including noon, afternoon etc.) and Psalm 139 in which the psalmist declares that God knows "my downsitting and my uprising": God knows all of the psalmist's actions.

 Etymology

-The term entered English in 1894 in the biological sense but had appeared earlier in rhetorical contexts in which it denoted "'synecdoche in which totality is expressed by contrasting parts' (such as high and low, young and old)".
-It derives from Modern Latin merismus, from Greek μερισμός merismos 'a dividing or partitioning', ultimately from merizein 'to divide', from meros 'part, share'.
+The term entered English in 1894 in the biological sense but had appeared earlier in rhetorical contexts in which it denoted "'synecdoche in which totality is expressed by contrasting parts' (such as high and low, young and old)."
+It derives from Modern Latin merismus, from Greek μερισμός (merismos) 'a dividing or partitioning,' ultimately from merizein 'to divide', from meros 'part, share'.

+Definitions

+Most broadly, some, such as Richard Lanham, define a merism as a distribution in which one thing is split into more; this is device is instead sometimes referred to as a distribution, distributio, or the distributor.
+An example of this definition is found in Edmund Spenser's The Faerie Queene:

+Two things he feared, but the third was death;

+That fierce young mans unruly maistery;

+His money, which he lov'd as living breath;

+And his faire wife, whom honest long he kept uneath.

+Specifying this definition, others, such as George Puttenham, define it as distributing every part of something, especially for the sake of amplification.
+Puttenham provides the example of describing each part of a house— the walls, the roof, the floor— being torn down instead of just stating that the house was extirpated; he goes on to quote the following Petrarchan sonnet by Henry Howard (though Puttenham attributes it to Thomas Wyatt):